ZUZEX/finpie/README.md

-# jippy - a simple library to download some financial data
+# finpie - a simple library to download some financial data

 <p>